An Analytic Layer-wise Deep Learning Framework with Applications to Robotics: Case Studies

 \section{Case Studies}

-In this section, we present three case studies to illustrate the performance of the proposed learning algorithms.
-The first two are classification problems with the classical MNIST and CIFAR-10 databases.
-The third one is a regression problem with an online tracking control task for a UR5e manipulator.
+In this section, we present {four} case studies to illustrate the performance of the proposed learning algorithms. { The first experiment is on a {multivariable} function approximation problem.
+Next, two classification problems with the classical MNIST and CIFAR-10 databases are presented. {Finally,} a regression problem with an online tracking control task for a UR5e manipulator {is also presented}.